spesml/spesml.github.io/3_Plugin/09_state_machines.md

 Channels are accessed via a qualified name consisting of the port and channel of the respective interface type.
 In the above example, *o* is the name of the outgoing port, and *v* is the channel's name.
 Similarly, *i* is the name of the incoming port, and *v* is again the channel's name.
-Variables, on the other hand, can be accessed via their simple name.
+On the other hand, variables can be accessed via their simple name.
 In the above example, *buffer* is a variable of the respective component.

 ### Behavior - Executable Functions

 To reuse complex expressions, they may be implemented as a set of [executable functions](/plugin/executable_functions.html) which are then included and used in the expressions of an *OpaqueBehavior*.
-To use them in the behavior of a state machine they need to be imported.
+To use them in the behavior of a state machine, they need to be imported.
 Imported functions can then be called as described in the [executable functions definition](/plugin/executable_functions.html).

 ### How to use Executable Functions